-- 1. The CA authenticates the Applicant's identity under BR Section 3.2.2.1 and the authority of the Applicant Representative under BR Section 3.2.5, OR - 2.
-The CA authenticates the Applicant's identity under EV Guidelines Section 11.2 and the agency of the Certificate Approver under EV Guidelines Section 11.8; OR - 3.
-The CA is also the Domain Name Registrar, or an Affiliate of the Registrar, of the Base Domain Name.
+1. The CA authenticates the Applicant's identity under BR Section 3.2.2.1 and the authority of the Applicant Representative under BR Section 3.2.5, OR

+2. The CA authenticates the Applicant's identity under EV Guidelines Section 11.2 and the agency of the Certificate Approver under EV Guidelines Section 11.8; OR

+3. The CA is also the Domain Name Registrar, or an Affiliate of the Registrar, of the Base Domain Name.

 Note: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.
-For certificates issued on or after August 1, 2018, this method SHALL NOT be used for validation, and completed validations using this method SHALL NOT be used for the issuance of certificates.
+For certificates issued on or after August 1, 2018, this method SHALLretired and MUST NOT be used for validation, and completed.
+Prior validations using this method and validation data gathered according to this method SHALL NOT be used for the issuance of to issue certificates.